Nim (programming language): Community

+Online

 Nim has an active community on the self-hosted, self-developed official forum.
-Further, the project uses a Git repository, bug tracker, and wiki hosted by GitHub, where the community engages with the language.
+Further, the project uses a Git repository, bug tracker, RFC tracker, and wiki hosted by GitHub, where the community engages with the language.
+There are also official online chat rooms, bridged between IRC, Matrix, Discord, Gitter, and Telegram.

 Conventions

-The first Nim conference, NimConf, took place on June 20, 2020.
+The first Nim conference, NimConf, took place on 20 June 2020.
 It was held digitally due to COVID-19, with an open call for contributor talks in the form of YouTube videos.
 The conference began with language overviews by Nim developers Andreas Rumpf and Dominik Picheta.
-Presentation topics included talks about Nim web frameworks, mobile development, Internet of things (IoT) devices, and game development, including a talk about writing Nim for Game Boy Advance.
+Presentation topics included talks about web frameworks, mobile development, Internet of things (IoT) devices, and game development, including a talk about writing Nim for Game Boy Advance.
 NimConf 2020 is available as a YouTube playlist.
+NimConf 2021 occurred the following year, was also held digitally, and included talks about game development, REPLs, real-time operating systems, Nim in the industry, object–relational mapping (ORM), fuzzing, language design, and graphics libraries.

 In addition to official conferences, Nim has been featured at various other conventions.
 A presentation on Nim was given at the O'Reilly Open Source Convention (OSCON) in 2015.
-Four speakers represented Nim at Free and Open source Software Developers' European Meeting (FOSDEM) 2020, including the creator of the language, Andreas Rumpf.
+Four speakers represented Nim at FOSDEM 2020, including the creator of the language, Andreas Rumpf.
+At FOSDEM 2022, Nim hosted their own developer room virtually due to the COVID-19 pandemic.
+Talks were held on concurrency, embedded programming, programming for GPUs, entity-component systems, game development, rules engines, Python interop, and metaprogramming.